 |

-- Graduate students (master's and PhD): From the School of Basic Jewish Studies.
+- Graduate students (master's and PhD): From Olamot - The School of Jewish Studies and Israeli Culture.

 Exemptions are not visible in the "Inbar" system/portal.
 Students must ensure they receive the official email confirmation. | Can I appeal a decision regarding an exemption request (Master’s and Doctoral degrees)?
 Students may appeal exemption decisions via Inbar within the following timeframes: - Appeals for requests submitted during fall semester registration may be filed between December and January.